Professional Provider Membership

 - Advocate for your interests with external stakeholders who have the power to affect our work.

-In an effort to better serve both the public and our member hospice and palliative care providers, we continue to improve our website, enhancing it to be a dynamic resource for you.
+To better serve both the public and our member hospices, we continue to work on improving our website.
+As stated last year, we want to continue to enhance it to be a dynamic resource for you.
 Meg McCauley, Director of Association Management, monitors our website daily.
 Please let her know if you have any suggestions or ideas for additional content or resources: firstname.lastname@example.org.

-We invite you to be an Oregon Hospice & Palliative Care Association Member for 2018-2019.
-OHPCA membership extends to the entire staff of the member organization.
-Members receive information, notices and access to various list-serves, including the weekly Hospice News Network, education and conference materials. and participate in the direction and decision-making of hospice and palliative care in Oregon.
 These are services and benefits you receive as a member of the Oregon Hospice & Palliative Care Association.
-For these reasons, we invite you to be an OHPCA member for 2018-2019.
+For these reasons, we invite you to be an OHPCA Professional Provider Member for 2019-2020.
 Thank you for your many contributions to people in our state.

 Barb Hansen, MA, RN, CWON